 Meditation

 “You are right, Watson,” said he.
 “It does seem a most preposterous way of settling a dispute.”
 “Most preposterous!”
-I exclaimed, and then suddenly realizing how he had echoed the inmost thought of my soul, I sat up in my chair and stared at him in blank amazement . . .
+I exclaimed, and then suddenly realizing how he had echoed the inmost thought of my . . .
 Read more